litestar-org/litestar/docs/usage/channels.rst

 backend into the appropriate subscriber's streams.

-In addition to being an abstraction of an :term:`event stream`, the :class:`Subscriber` provides different methods to handle this stream:
+In addition to being an abstraction of an :term:`event stream`, the :class:`Subscriber` provides two methods to handle this stream:

 :meth:`iter_events <Subscriber.iter_events>`
     An asynchronous generator, producing one event from the stream at a time, waiting until the next one becomes available

-:meth:`start_in_background <Subscriber.start_in_background>`
-    Starts a :class:`asyncio.Task` which runs in the background, consuming the :term:`event stream` and invoking a provided callback with the received events

 :meth:`run_in_background <Subscriber.run_in_background>`
-    A context manager, wrapping
-    :meth:`start_in_background <Subscriber.start_in_background>`.
-Upon exit, it will
-    attempt a graceful shutdown of the running task, waiting for all currently enqueued events in the stream to be processed.
+    A context manager, wrapping an :class:`asyncio.Task`, consuming events yielded by :meth:`iter_events <Subscriber.iter_events>`, invoking a provided callback for each of them.
+Upon exit, it will attempt a graceful shutdown of the running task, waiting for all currently enqueued events in the stream to be processed.
 If the context exits with an error, the task will be cancelled instead.

-    This should be the preferred method of running the background task, since it ensures the task's lifetime is handled correctly

     .. tip::
         It's possible to force the task to stop immediately, by passing ``join=False`` to